vsrinivas/fuchsia/glossary.md

 #### **AppMgr**

-The Application Manager (AppMgr) is responsible for launching applications and managing the namespaces in which those applications run.
+The Application Manager (AppMgr) is responsible for launching components and managing the namespaces in which those components run.
 It is the first process started in the `fuchsia` job by the [DevMgr](#DevMgr).

 #### **Armadillo**